What Types Of Bonds Hold Amino Acids Together

 Denaturation

 Denaturation is the process by which a protein loses its native structure and function.
-It can be caused by various factors such as temperature, pH, salt concentration, solvent polarity, and chaotropic agents.
+Plus, it can be caused by various factors such as temperature, pH, salt concentration, solvent polarity, and chaotropic agents.
 Denaturation disrupts the bonds that stabilize the protein structure, leading to unfolding and aggregation.

 Advanced Techniques for Studying Bonds